Profit vs Revenue: The Difference SaaS Founders Need to Know

 | Net profit | €3,620 |

 Now imagine the same founder at €8,000 MRR with €5,500 in expenses: €2,500/mo net profit, 31% net margin.
-Less revenue, but more efficient and arguably more sustainable.
+Less revenue, but more efficient and arguably more sustainable on every profit vs revenue measure that matters.

 Which One to Optimize First

 €5,000–€20,000 MRR: Watch both.
 Revenue growth should still be the priority, but check your gross margin monthly.
 If it’s below 70%, fix your cost structure before scaling further.
+This is the band where the profit vs revenue tradeoff becomes a daily decision.

 Above €20,000 MRR: Profit becomes the primary signal.
 At this level, you have enough revenue that cost discipline directly extends runway and creates optionality.
-A 10% improvement in net margin at €20k MRR means an extra €2,000/mo — that’s a contractor or a significant marketing budget.
+A 10% improvement in net margin at €20k MRR means an extra €2,000/mo, that’s a contractor or a significant marketing budget.
+The profit vs revenue ratio is now what compounds.

 FAQ

-Is revenue the same as profit?
+Is revenue the same as profit vs revenue measurement?

 What is net profit vs revenue?

-What is a good SaaS profit margin?
+What is a good SaaS profit margin in profit vs revenue terms?

-See your margin from Stripe revenue — gross and net revenue separated automatically in NoNoiseMetrics.
+See your margin from Stripe revenue, gross and net revenue separated automatically in NoNoiseMetrics.
 Connect Stripe free, up to €10k MRR →

 Free Tool